martinothamar/Mediator/README.md

 * High performance
   * Runtime performance can be the same for both runtime reflection and source generator based approaches, but it's easier to optimize in the latter case
 * AOT friendly
-  * MS are investing time in various AOT scenarios, and for example iOS requirees AOT compilation
+  * MS are investing time in various AOT scenarios, and for example iOS requires AOT compilation
 * Build time errors instead of runtime errors
   * The generator includes diagnostics, i.e. if a handler is not defined for a request, a warning is emitted